 - “The Girl Who Kicked the Hornets’ Nest“

-Screen versions of the trilogy
+Screen versions of the Millennium Trilogy

 It early became clear that the very popular books would be made in screen versions.
 In 2008 production began in Sweden, and the three books was shot back-to-back into three movies during the following year.
 The three movies were given the same names as the books.
 In the Swedish versions, male actor Michael Nyqvist plays Michael Blomkvist, while Noomi Rapace plays Lisbeth Salander.